Angamanga/map-project/README.md

 ##Thoughts and discussion##
 I think this was a quite nice and straight forward task.
 I had some problems working with the csv-file as there were commas both as a delimiter and in the text-fields, but I sorted that out through adding | as a delimiter and /n as escape character.
-I also cleaned up the file by only keeping records and fields containg data I actually use.
-However, I kept ProjectID to make it possible to join other data if neccessary.
+I also cleaned up the file by only keeping records and fields containing data I actually use.
+However, I kept ProjectID to make it possible to join other data if necessary.
 Before doing anything more with this data, I think it is important to clean up the data more properly together with someone who knows the data.
 Some projects are for example repeated several times but at different locations.

 However, there are lots of interesting information in the file but due to time-constraints, I opted to focus on the above implementations.
 Other interesting